seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/RESOURCES.md

 ## Scheduling with Kaity and/or Cara

 - You can book time with Kaity via [Kaity's scheduling link](https://calendar.app.google/Th5KdtoTWhhJCdX36)
-- You can book time wiht Cara vis [Cara's scheduling link](https://calendar.app.google/iRfUcFZ6BK5gcZTK7)
+- You can book time with Cara via [Cara's scheduling link](https://calendar.app.google/iRfUcFZ6BK5gcZTK7)

 :::